-On Tuesday 23 June 2009, Hinckley and Bosworth Borough Council, with support from Leicestershire Constabulary agreed to adopt a Designated Public Place Order (DPPO) under Section 13 of the Criminal Justice and Police Act 2001 and The Local Government (Alcohol Consumption in Designated Public Places) Regulations 2007.
+In June 2009, Hinckley & Bosworth Borough Council, with support from Leicestershire Police, agreed to adopt a designated public place order (DPPO) under Section 13 of the Criminal Justice and Police Act 2001 and The Local Government (Alcohol Consumption in Designated Public Places) Regulations 2007.

 What is a DPPO?

-Designated Public Places Orders (DPPOs) help local authorities to deal with the problems of alcohol related anti-social behaviour in public places.
-This order is not a total ban on drinking alcohol in public places.
-It just makes it an offence to carry on drinking alcohol when asked to stop by a constable or authorised officer.
-This allows them to deal with people who are behaving antisocially as a result of drinking alcohol.
+Designated public places orders (DPPOs) help local authorities to deal with the problems of alcohol related anti-social behaviour in public places.
+This order is not a total ban on drinking alcohol in public places, it just makes it an offence to carry on drinking alcohol when asked to stop by a police constable or authorised officer.
+This allows them to deal with people who are behaving anti-socially as a result of drinking alcohol.